artainmo/electronics-arduino/README.md

 # Electronics-arduino
-Electronics project, that uses Arduino to:
+Electronics project, that uses Arduino to

 * Measure temperature, humidity with DHT22